-If you take a credit for employing TANF recipients (Form 320), you cannot deduct any wage expense for which you claim the credit.
+If you claim a credit for employing TANF recipients on AZ Form 320, you cannot deduct any wage expense for which you claim the credit.
 If you take this credit, enter the amount of such expenses that you deducted on your federal return.